Voorburg: History

 Until June 2006 the town had three railway stations: Voorburg, Voorburg 't Loo and Leidschendam-Voorburg station.
-The latter two are now part of the Randstad Rail network.
-Voorburg used to be an Intercity station, because there was an eternal agreement with the railways that every passing train should stop there.
-It lost that status, as the new railway station is elevated and therefore no longer on the soil of Voorburg.
+The latter two are now part of the RandstadRail network.
+Voorburg station used to be an Intercity station, because there was an eternal agreement with the railways that every passing train should stop there.
+It lost that status, as the new railway station infrastructure is elevated and therefore no longer on the soil of Voorburg.

 Voorburg Cricket Club (VCC) Sportpark Westvliet, The Hague Cricket ground

 Voorburg Cricket Club (VCC) Sportpark Westvliet cricket ground was approved by the ICC as the Netherlands' latest ODI venue.
 It joins the VRA ground in Amstelveen and the Hazelaarweg ground in Rotterdam in gaining ODI status.
 Bangladesh played one Twenty20 International match each against Scotland and Netherlands there in July 2012.